okhick/language-GenExpr/README.md

 ## Installation

 1. Download this repo.
-2. Change the name of the folder from language-GenExpr to language-gendsp.
+2. Change the name of the folder to language-gendsp.
 3. Copy folder to your `/.atom/packages/` folder